pianosnake/uke-chord/README.md

 Start `polyserve` and visit <http://localhost:8080/components/uke-chord/>

-Run `gulp` to populate the dist directory before pushing changes.
+Run `gulp` to populate the dist directory before pushing changes and vulcanize all Polymer dependencies.

 ## License